Hidden Gems in Lisbon

 One question of faith divides Lisbon: Sporting or Benfica?
 Benfica is by far the more successful club, but Sporting is also extremely popular.
 Matches of both clubs are always well attended and definitely an experience for any football fan.

-We only made it to a Sporting match this time around, but next time we definitely want to see Benfica play.
 If you’re a hardcore soccer enthusiast, there’s also a third club in the first Portuguese division: Belenenses Lisbon.
 But the small stadium in Bélem usually only attracts a few hundred spectators.

 How to get tickets for Sporting and Benfica